Imprint of temporal envelope of ultrashort laser pulses on longitudinal momentum spectrum of $e^+e^-$ pairs: theory

-where $g(t)$ is the temporal envelope function to describe the electric field for a finite duration of time and $\phi$ is the carrier-envelope offset phase i.e., the phase difference between the high frequency carrier wave and the envelope function \cite{RevModPhys_CEP,RevModPhys_CEP1_nonlinear,Dipiazza_CEP} which plays an important role in laser matter interaction for the ultrashort pulses.
-If we take $g(t) = \exp(-t^2/{2\tau^2})$, we get the spatially uniform multi-sheeted Gaussian field

-where $\tau$ is the total pulse length.
-On the other hand, by taking $g(t) = \cosh^{-2}(t/\tau)$ the form of the multi-sheeted Sauter field
+where $g(t)$ is the temporal envelope function to describe the electric field of a finite duration and $\phi$ is the CEP \cite{RevModPhys_CEP,RevModPhys_CEP1_nonlinear,Dipiazza_CEP} which plays an important role in laser matter interaction for the ultrashort pulses.
+Now we discuss for the pulse profile with time-independent frequency i.e., $\omega$ is constant.
+If we take $g(t) = \exp(-t^2/{2\tau^2})$, we get the spatially uniform but temporally oscillating electric field with Gaussian profile $ E(t) = E_0\exp(-t^2/{2\tau^2})\sin(\omega t+\phi), $ where $\tau$ is the total pulse duration and its product with the frequency $\omega$, i.e. $\omega \tau$ gives the number of oscillations within the pulse envelope.
+On the other hand, $g(t) = \cosh^{-2}(t/\tau)$ represents the oscillating electric field with Sauter pulse profile $ E(t) = E_0\cosh^{-2}(t/\tau)\sin(\omega t+\phi). $